 Initial appointment to the rank of Professor shall confer tenure unless a probationary period, not to exceed three years, is specified at the time of appointment.
-The candidate must be fully qualified as an Associate Professor, hold a doctorate degree in the field or a related field (as defined by the Office of the Vice President for Academic Affairs) from an accredited institution of higher learning, and be eligible for tenure.
+The candidate must be fully qualified as an Associate Professor, hold a doctorate degree in the field or a related field (as defined by the Office of the Provost and Vice President of Academic Affairs) from an accredited institution of higher learning, and be eligible for tenure.
 Any recommendation for initial appointment or promotion prior to this length of service in rank and/or prior to meeting educational requirements will require exceptional justification.